UHDTV

 The technical options listed above vary in terms of their impact on required production resources, distribution bandwidth and end-user perception.
 Also, for several developments there is not yet enough mature equipment available, let alone affordable devices.
 And of course the situation differs country-by-country: audience uptake of new CE equipment, financial situation of the broadcaster, most recent investment cycle, status of other players sharing the same distribution platform, etc.

-In brief the current (Q3 2022) UHDTV situation may be sketched as follows:
+In brief the current (Q1 2024) UHDTV situation may be sketched as follows:

-- In general 8K resolution is not on the radar of European broadcasters, it is mostly used to market/sell new CE displays.
+- In general 8K resolution is not on the radar of European broadcasters, it has mostly been used to market/sell new CE displays.

 - HDR with WCG may offer the "best bang for the buck", but attention must be paid to using correct combined SDR + HDR workflows (see more on HDR).